Jyou965/Credit_Risk_Resampling/README.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
     * Model 2, the oversampled model works better because both accuracy and f1 scores impoved.
 There is a small trade off in precision for greater improvedment in recall score, meaning the oversampled data improved the ability of capturing actual positives by trading off the % of total predictions that are actually true.
-It is up to the user to decide if recall or precision should be the focus and whether the effectiveness is good enough for his/her purpose.
+For credit risk prediction purpose, recall is more important than precision as the cost of having false negatives is higher than the cost of having false positives.

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
     * It is more important to predict the '1's, which are risky loans.
 And this category is inherently small in the sample data.